-- national, regional and local economic conditions; - consequences of any armed conflict involving, or terrorist attack against, the United States; - our ability to secure adequate insurance; - local conditions such as an oversupply of space or a reduction in demand for real estate in the area; - competition from other available space; - whether tenants consider a property attractive; - the financial condition of our tenants, including the extent of tenant bankruptcies or defaults; - whether we are able to pass some or all of any increased operating costs we experience through to tenants; - how well we manage our properties; - increased interest rates;
+- national, regional and local economic conditions; - consequences of any armed conflict involving, or terrorist attack against, the United States; - our ability to secure adequate insurance; - local conditions such as an oversupply of space or a reduction in demand for real estate in the area; - competition from other available space; - whether tenants consider a property attractive; - the financial condition of our tenants, including the extent of tenant bankruptcies or defaults; - whether we are able to pass some or all of any increased operating costs through to tenants; - how well we manage our properties;

+- fluctuations in interest rates:

+- changes in real estate taxes and other expenses;

+- changes in market rental rates;

+- the timing and costs associated with property improvements and rentals;

+- changes in taxation or zoning laws;

+- government regulation;

-- increases in real estate taxes and other expenses; - decreases in market rental rates; - the timing and costs associated with property improvements and rentals; - changes in taxation or zoning laws; - government regulations; - availability of financing on acceptable terms or at all; - potential liability under environmental or other laws or regulations; and - general competitive factors.
+- availability of financing on acceptable terms or at all;

+- potential liability under environmental or other laws or regulations; and

+- general competitive factors.

 The rents we receive and the occupancy levels at our properties may decline as a result of adverse changes in any of these factors.
-If our rental revenues decline, we generally would expect to have less cash available to distribute to our shareholders.
+If our rental revenues decline, we generally would expect to have less cash available to pay our indebtedness and distribute to our shareholders.
 In addition, some of our major expenses, including mortgage payments, real estate taxes and maintenance costs, generally do not decline when the related rents decline.